JeremyDForsythe/PersonalWebsite/content/posts/2020_09_29_Phenocams/index.en.md

 lightgallery: true
 ---

+Tower, this is ghost rider requesting a flyby...
 Check out this amazing shot captured by our phenocam at our US-HB1 tidal salt marsh site!
 We use these cameras to track plant phenology by taking a photo every 30 minutes.
-Perfect Timing!
+Perfect Timing.

 <!--more-->

 <p align="center" style="margin-top:1.25cm;"><i class='fas fa-tree'></i><i class='fas fa-tree'></i><i class='fas fa-tree'></i></p>

-### Do Plants Breathe?
+### How Did We Get This Shot?

 <p align="center" style="margin-top:1.25cm;">
 <img src="feathers.png", width =250>